-Whether you suffer from a vitamin deficiency or you simply make a habit of treating your body to an extra boost of nutrients, you probably plan on bringing your vitamins with you on vacation.
-If you've misplaced the original packaging for the vitamins, you might be worried the Transportation Security Administration won't allow them through the security checkpoint unmarked.
-The TSA allows travelers to carry all forms of medication, including vitamins, on board even if they are unmarked, but local laws may differ from the TSA's regulations.
+If you have a vitamin deficiency or you simply make a habit of treating your body to an extra boost of nutrients, you probably plan on bringing your supplements with you on vacation.
+If you've misplaced the original packaging for the vitamins, you might be wondering if the Transportation Security Administration (TSA) will allow you to bring your unmarked pills on a plane.